 Spurred by the nostalgic stories for the motherland narrated by her middle-class parents in Asia Minor at the time of the Great Idea, Nelly saw ‘ready pictures’ waiting to be captured everywhere: ‘When I met Greece and saw its many beauties, almost on every step I saw yet another painting in front of me.
 Wherever I turned, I would encounter pictures ready to be shot.
 Our Greece can make every man an artist’.

 She considered the commission by the Under-Secretariat of Press and Tourism as an opportunity for her to showcase the beauty of Greece.
-In fact, as a Greek of the Diaspora, her view of Greece was “idyllic”, which matched the propaganda aims of the proto-fascist regime.
+In fact, as a Greek from abroad, her view of Greece was “idyllic”, which matched the propaganda aims of the 4th of August fascist regime.

 Following that success, Hitler had commissioned Riefenstahl to film the 1936 Olympic Games.
 There Leni Riefenstahl and Nelly met.
 Nelly visited Olympia in 1932 and 1937, and quite possibly with Riefenstahl during her visit in 1936 for the filming of the Berlin Olympics.
 Coincidentally, a new round of German excavations in Olympia began in April 1937 and in early 1938 the Greek Minister of Education and German officials visited the site.